-How to choose REAL & SAFE Japanese Condiments, and what you should know about.
+How to choose safe and Japanese Condiments, and what you should know about.

 Mirin is translated to a sweet rice wine for cooking, but it’s non-alcohol, it is a fermented product.
 There are many Mirin like products (Mirin flavored liquid) with labels say Mirin in the market both in and outside of Japan.
 So it’s important to find real Mirin called “Hon-Mirin”.